null

 How Long Does THC Stay in the System?

 Sounds like a lot, doesn’t it?
 Well, take a deep breath.
 It isn’t.
-Cannabis works hard to relax your worries and bring total bliss to your everyday life––don’t disturb those efforts by conjuring an undue sense of anxiety.
+Cannabis works hard to relax your worries and bring total bliss to your everyday life—don’t disturb those efforts by conjuring an undue sense of worry.

 Understanding What THC Is

 To become its activated form, THCA needs to get decarboxylated.
 Don’t worry; that’s about as sciencey as we’ll get today.
 Decarboxylated just means set on fire.
 So, when you light a joint or bake some buds, the heat from the lighter or oven converts that THCA into psychoactive THC.
-This THC molecule enters your bloodstream and dances with the CB1 receptors in your endocannabinoid system.
+This THC molecule enters your bloodstream and dances with the CB1 receptors in your endocannabinoid system, giving you the plant’s classic psychoactive effects.**

 A Brief Introduction to The Endocannabinoid System

-Inside your body, right now, is a network of receptors that are innately designed to process cannabinoids.
-Discovered only recently, the endocannabinoid system is what’s at work when you feel THC’s euphoric effects.
-Whether from digesting or inhaling cannabinoids, the body ushers these compounds through the bloodstream and steers them towards the endocannabinoid system’s CB1 and CB2 receptors.
+Inside your body exists a network of receptors that are innately designed to process cannabinoids.** Discovered only recently, the endocannabinoid system is what’s at work when you feel THC’s euphoric effects.
+Whether from digesting or inhaling cannabinoids, the body ushers these compounds through the bloodstream and steers them toward the endocannabinoid system’s CB1 and CB2 receptors.**

 When we’re investigating THC’s effects on the body, CB1 receptors are the main ones at play.
 There are fewer CB2 receptors inside the body, and most of them are condensed around periphery nerves.
 CB2 receptors engage CBD and not THC.
 On the other hand, CB1 receptors are focused in the brain’s neural network, which explains THC’s psychoactive effects when smoked or eaten.